 Samsung offers Screen Mirroring and Smart View 2.0, allowing all you die-hard Galaxy and Note users to be able to have control with your phone.
 That control isn’t limited to only changing the picture, but to view it moving from one room to the next.
 Their SMART features include a full web browser to enjoy all that World Wide Web has to offer.
 To keep you in the loop with the latest weather, time, and your daily schedule you can use the Briefing option.

-LG is our pioneer for OLED which translates into a mind blowing picture for you.
-Using webOS 2.0 and Magic Remote makes it super easy and convenient to interact with your new TV.
+LG is our pioneer for OLED which translates into a mind blowing picture for you using their Nano Cell Display technology.
+WebOS 3.5 and Magic Remote makes it super easy and convenient to interact with your new TV.
 Prime technology allows the TV to be able to produce a realistic picture with truer colors.
 My favorite feature is their IPS 4K panel that boasts a 178 degree viewing angle, which means you can see way more on the sides of the picture.

 VIZIO offers 4K in one of the easiest and user friendly formats.
 It takes the idea of bells and whistles, and tosses it out the window.
 They’ve chosen to focus on their clarity and lifelike details, this includes how they replicate pixels you see on screen.
 Like I mentioned above their V6 Six-core process achieves high performance upscaling.

 Upscaling is also an important component to your new 4K Ultra HD TV, it allows your TV to accept signals that are 1080p and lower.
 When a 4K Ultra HD TV accepts these lower grade definition signals it goes through a process of enhancing those images, pixeling them to get them as close to 4K as it can.
 This allows you to watch your favorite shows regardless of the medium they are on in great clarity.